 A movement towards a pollution-free planet from the consumption side will require changes in collective and individual mindsets, values and behaviours, alongside changes in policies and regulations.
-Campaigns on risks and available solutions, pollution prevention and management, teaching materials in education curricula as well as improved consumer and product information play a strong role in enhancing awareness and enabling behavioural change at all levels.
-Greater pollution disclosure information through, for example, Pollutant Release and Transfer Registers and emission inventories, are mechanisms that track priority pollutants emitted to air, water and land at the national, local or ecosystem level.
-Pollutant Release and Transfer Registers the interest and needs of local communities, the broader public and decision-makers to better understand which chemicals are emitted from specific facilities and in what amounts, and help improve awareness, but also enforcement capacity.
-Consumer Information and labelling can help build awareness
+Campaigns on risks and available solutions, pollution prevention and management, teaching materials in education curricula, as well as improved consumer and product information, play a strong role in enhancing awareness and promoting behavioural change at all levels.
+Greater pollution disclosure information through, for example Pollutant Release and Transfer Registers and emission inventories, are mechanisms that track priority pollutants emitted to air, water and land at the national, local or ecosystem level.
+Pollutant Release and Transfer Registers address the interest and needs of local communities, the broader public, and decision-makers to better understand which chemicals are emitted from specific facilities and in what amounts.
+This information helps to improve awareness and facilitates enforcement.

 Consumers are key to delivering on this action area.
-Existing tools include the following campaigns, which need to be extended and enhanced: Beat Pollution, Beat Plastic Pollution, Clean Seas, BreatheLife, UN Environment's work on consumer information and eco-labeling is in essence a partnership with consumers to encourage and enable sustainable consumption behaviors.
+Existing tools include the following campaigns, which need to be extended and enhanced: #CleanSeas, #Beatpollution, #BreatheLife, #BeatPlasticPollution and #BanLeadPaint, UN Environment Programme's work on consumer information and eco-labeling is, in essence, a partnership with consumers to encourage and enable sustainable consumption behaviors.